 Foreign exchange risk: the Trust is predominately invested in USD denominated assets.
 The USD exposure is not hedged to the Australian Dollar, any movements in the Foreign Exchange Rate will affect the Trust directly.

-Note 13 to the Annual Report contains further details of the "Financial Risk Management Objective and Policies".
+Note 13 to the annual financial statements contains further details of the "Financial Risk Management Objective and Policies".

 Review of Operations

 Results